Arcadia Exhibitions Website

 Heinz Hall, Ground Floor

-All full-time students must submit a completed health record including immunization documentation upon admission to Arcadia University in order to receive medical care.
+All full-time students must submit a completed health record including immunization documentation and physical exam completed in the last year upon admission to Arcadia University in order to receive medical care.
 Part-time students may also receive medical care for a fee only if they have submitted a completed health record; otherwise, only emergency care is provided.
 Services provided by SHS includes:

 - Acute Care: Flu, Colds, Allergies, Sprains, and Strains

-- Men and Women’s Reproductive Health: Birth Control, HIV, STI Screening
+- Men and Women’s Reproductive Health: Birth Control, HIV, STI Screening, PEP and PrEP

 - Certified Travel Clinic: Vaccines and Prophylactic Medications